The hellhound has always been a creature of interest for me and many others.

 It is not enough to want to become the beast without understanding the character behind it, and this is the main reason why I had to grasp the concept of the hellhound.

 The most famous references related to the hellhound include the following:

 Cerberus from Greek mythology

 Arguably the most famous, Cerberus has to be among the most exciting hellhounds.
-Cerberus is part and parcel of Greek mythology and is the personal pet of Hades, the god of the underworld.
+Cerberus is part and parcel of Greek mythology and is the personal pet of Hades, the underworld god.
 Given as a gift, Cerberus is part of a more prominent and vicious family.

-Cerberus is a guard at the underworld’s gates and prevents the dead souls from leaving their eternal prison.
-Besides keeping souls in, Cerberus also keeps things out, preventing the living from gaining access to Hades’ kingdom.
+Cerberus guards the underworld’s gates and prevents the dead souls from leaving their eternal prison.
+Besides keeping souls in, Cerberus keeps things out, preventing the living from gaining access to Hades’ kingdom.

-Cerberus is an intelligent creature, and outwitting it has been the subject of many an adventure.
+Cerberus is intelligent, and outwitting it has been the subject of many an adventure.
 This has only ever significantly occurred, and even so, the heroes barely made it out with their lives.